mikepk/botocore/docs/source/reference/services/appstream.rst

             The release date of the public base image.
 For private images, this date is the release date of the base image from which the image was created.

+          - **AppstreamAgentVersion** *(string) --*

+            The version of the AppStream 2.0 agent to use for instances that are launched from this image.

   .. py:method:: delete_image_builder(**kwargs)

+    Deletes the specified image builder and releases the capacity.